 Lower Jaw Surgery

-Typically we remove an outer section of the cheek side of the lower jawbone in order to expose the nerve and vessel canal.
-Then we isolate the nerve and vessel bundle in that area, and slightly pull it out to the side.
-At the same time we place the implants, we’ll be tracking the neuro-vascular bundle.
-Then the bundle is released and placed back over the implants.
-The surgical access is refilled with bone graft material of the surgeon’s choice and the area is closed.
+Typically, an outer section of the cheek side of the lower jawbone is removed in order to expose the nerve and vessel canal.
+The nerve and vessel bundle are then isolated and slightly pulled out to the side.
+The dental implant is placed and the bundle is released and positioned over the implant.
+The surgical access is filled with bone graft material of the surgeon’s choice and the area is closed.